Education

 Bio

+Sara McDougall is Professor of History at John Jay College of Criminal Justice and appointed to the faculty in Biography and Memoir, French, History, and Medieval Studies at the CUNY Graduate Center.
+She studies gender and justice in the Middle Ages, with a focus on women's encounters with legal and religious ideas in the society and culture of Medieval France.
 She is the author of two books, Bigamy and Christian Identity in Late-Medieval Champagne (University of Pennsylvania Press, 2012), and Royal Bastards: The Birth of Illegitimacy, c.800-1230 (Oxford, 2017).
-She has co-edited special issues for Law & History Review and Gender & History on historical responses infanticide and on marriage in global history.
-A six-volume Global History of Crime and Punishment is forthcoming with Bloomsbury Press.
-Her recent articles examine infanticide prosecutions, consequences of extramarital pregnancy, illegitimacy and the priesthood, adultery prosecution, and spousal homicide in medieval France, as well as other writings on the family, marriage, gender, and crime.
-She was a visiting professor at Université Panthéon-Assas Law School in winter 2022, an Astor Visiting Professor at Oxford University in summer of 2022, and the Norman Freehling Visiting Professor at the University of Michigan Institute for the Humanities in the winter of 2020.
-Other recent fellowships include the Institute for Advanced Study in Princeton, and NYU Law School's Golieb Legal History fellowship.
-She completed her doctorate in medieval history at Yale University in May 2009.
+She has co-edited special issues for Law & History Review and Gender & History on historical responses infanticide and on marriage in global history, and a six-volume Global History of Crime and Punishment is forthcoming with Bloomsbury Press in 2023.
+Recent articles examine punishing women for having sex, infanticide prosecutions, consequences of extramarital pregnancy, illegitimacy and the priesthood, and adultery prosecution in medieval France, as well as other writings on the family, marriage, gender, and crime.
+She has also written on these topics for Slate, the New York Times, and the Washington Post.

 JJC Affiliations